girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML - Drop.down Menu/Html - DropDown Menu.md

 [ Source of this picture:  <a href="https://s3.amazonaws.com/menumaker-blog/post_images/2017/05/1-2.png">Community Service Now</a> ]

 ## How to Make a Dropdown Menu in HTML
-( Here, I will show you with the help of example how you can easily make a Drop-Down Menu.
-So let's start -)
+Here, I will show you with the help of example how you can easily make a Drop-Down Menu.
+So let's start,

 Required a basic knowledge of Form, Label and Select tag.